yasiryagi/helpdesk/roles/council-members/README.md

 # Antioch
 Starting with the launch of the `Antioch` network, some changes to the Council Member incentive scheme will take effect.
 There are two main reasons for this:
-1. To account for the (still present) "tragedy of the commons" problem
+1. To account for the (unfortunately still present) "tragedy of the commons" problem
-2. Making it easier for newcomers to join, learn and earn through the very important Council Member role.
+2. In order to make easier for newcomers to join, learn and earn through participation in the very important Council Member role.

-With the last "iteration" of the KPI rewards scheme, we saw a marked improvement in tackling sometimes difficult KPIs.
-Despite the individual KPI rewards for the Council Members being independent of their actual contribution, the CMs solved the problem by creating spending proposals for the reward of that KPI - effectively granting themselves reward.
-Although this is a relatively good solution, it still creates a strong incentive for a "whale" to vote themselves in each term and earning a good buck with no further effort.
+With the last "iteration" of the KPI rewards scheme, we saw a marked improvement in the achievement of sometimes difficult KPIs.
+Despite the individual KPI rewards for the Council Members being independent of their actual contribution, the CMs solved the problem by creating spending proposals for the reward of that KPI - effectively granting themselves rewards.
+Although this is a relatively good solution, it still creates a strong incentive for a "whale" to vote themselves in each term and earn the associated rewards with no further effort.

 This last point overlaps neatly with the second point - namely the difficulty for new users to earn their slot on the Council.
-Jsgenesis countered this by voting themselves, and making sure at least some newcomers got their change, but we are now targeting a more "aggressive" rotation.
-At launch, we will be targeting something a healthy mix of newcomers and more seasoned Council Members.
+Jsgenesis countered this by voting themselves, and making sure at least some newcomers got their opportunity, but we are now targeting a more "aggressive" rotation.
+At launch, we will be targeting a healthy mix of newcomers and more seasoned Council Members.

 ## New Structure
-The new structure can be summarized to:
+The new structure can be summarized as follows:
 - More members on each Council, and shorter terms
 - The "Announcing" stage will start almost immediately after a new Council is elected, meaning you will be able to announce your candidacy for most of the term (except during "Voting" and "Revealing")
-- In addition to announcing your candidacy by making the transaction, you should (still) write a blog post about yourself - as Jsgenesis will vote
+- In addition to announcing your candidacy by making the transaction, you should also make sure to write a forum post about yourself - as Jsgenesis will vote for those that explain why they would make a good Council Member.
 - The "recurring rewards" will be quite low, and almost all of the rewards will be associated with KPIs, and general voting participation
 - The Council will be presented with a longer list of KPIs, each with designated amounts assigned to each of them
 - At the end of the term, the CM must write a forum post explaining exactly what they achieved, with links and references where applicable